GxnBytes/aws-scalable-webapp/Phase 1: Enterprise Setup & Configuration/1.VirtualMachines/VirtualBox.md

-# 🧰 Installing VirtualBox on Ubuntu
+# 🧰 Installing VirtualBox on Mac

-This guide shows you how to install VirtualBox on Ubuntu, with an optional step for adding the VirtualBox Extension Pack.
+This guide shows you how to install VirtualBox on Mac, with an optional step for adding the VirtualBox Extension Pack.

 ## Installation Process